suraj9981/Food-Recipe-App/README.md

 React Hooks: Built-in hooks like useState for managing the component state (e.g., handling selected recipes, search functionality).

 Optional API (future enhancement): Can be added to fetch real-time recipe data from a backend or third-party service.

+Technology Used Reactjs, JavaScript , HTML & JSX , CSS , React Hooks and API

+A Food Recipe App built with ReactJS allows users to browse , search and view details of Recipes